Jenpoer/cs201-g1t1-main/README.md

 ### Steps

 1. Install Maven extension and Spring Boot extensions in IDE
-2. Create a new database connection and enter all the required connection parameters of the AWS MySQL database server.
+2. Create a new database connection on MySQL Workbench and enter all the required connection parameters of the AWS MySQL database server.

 Host: cs201db.cowijpva0ytl.us-east-1.rds.amazonaws.com
 Port: 3306